depman-org/depman/README.md

 1. Find the closest `depman/` directory, searching upwards from the current directory.
 2. Create a rootless container and mount the source directory (parent directory of `depman/`) into the container.
 The rest of the process from here runs entirely inside the container.
 3. Acquire dependencies specified in `dependencies.toml`.
 If a dependency set (depset) is given obtain only the dependencies in the specified depset.
-4. Execute the `<command>` you defined in `build.nu`, passing it the acquired dependencies' paths and the output directory it should create.
+4. Execute the `<command>` you defined in `commands.nu` with the obtained dependencies' locations given as argument.
 5. That's it!

 ### Flags